Enemy Entity

 Drag+drop the EnemyList onto SolidCollision.
 Notice that we are doing this in the GameScreen rather than Level1 because we want all enemies to collide with the SolidCollision regardless of level.
 By doing this in the GameScreen, this new Collision Relationship will apply to all levels, including Level1.

-The new Collision Relationship automatically has its physics set to Glue automatically sets the Collision Physics to Platformer Solid Collision since the Enemy entity is marked as a Platformer.
+Glue automatically sets the Collision Physics in the new Collision Relationship to Platformer Solid Collision since the Enemy entity is marked as a Platformer.

 Now we have an Enemy entity and an instance of this Enemy in Level1.
 This instance collides with the game's SolidCollision and has full support for platformer physics.
 Currently both the Player and Enemy are controlled by the keyboard (or gamepad if one is plugged in).
 We will remove this input control from the Enemy and replace it with logic-based movement in the next tutorial.